 Reuse of Content in a Thesis

-Please visit the Rights, Permissions, Third Party Distribution page for information on how Springer Nature authors may reuse their published work (book or journal) in their theses.
+See Rights, Permissions, Third Party Distribution for information on how Springer Nature authors may reuse their published work (book or journal) in their theses.

 Springer Nature Author’s Retained Rights

-For information on how Springer Nature authors may reuse their work in third party publications please visit the Rights, Permissions, Third Party Distribution page.
+See Rights, Permissions, Third Party Distribution for information on how Springer Nature authors may reuse their work in third party publications please visit the.

-Visit the Open Access Policies for Books page for our policies on self-archiving of both non-open access and open access books and book chapters.
+See Open Access Policies for Books for our policies on self-archiving of both non-open access and open access books and book chapters.

 Harmful Research Content